Sakurajima: 1914 eruption

-A torii in Kurokami-Cho, Kagoshima is half-buried by ash and stones caused by the 1914 eruption.

-The 1914 eruption began on January 11 and was the most powerful in twentieth-century Japan.
+The 1914 eruption (also known as Sakura-Jima eruption or Taisho eruption) began on 11 January and was the most powerful in twentieth-century Japan.
 The volcano had been dormant for over a century until 1914.
 Almost all residents had left the island in the previous days; several large earthquakes had warned them that an eruption was imminent.

-Initially, the eruption was very explosive, generating eruption columns and pyroclastic flows, but after a very large earthquake on January 12, and another the day after, it became effusive, generating a large lava flow.
-The January 12 earthquake killed 35, and in total, 58 people died.
+Initially, the eruption was very explosive, generating eruption columns and pyroclastic flows, but after a very large earthquake on 12 January, and another the day after, it became effusive, generating a large lava flow.
+Ash fall occurred as far as the north of Honshu.
+The 12 January earthquake killed 35, and in total, 58 people died.
 Lava flows filled the narrow strait between the island and the mainland, turning it into a peninsula.
+It transpired that about 90% of the total magma volume in dense-rock equivalent was lava.

 Lava flows are rare in Japan—because the silica content of the magmas is high, explosive eruptions are far more common—but the lava flows at Sakurajima continued for months.

 The island grew, engulfing several smaller islands nearby, and eventually became connected to the mainland by a narrow isthmus.
 Parts of Kagoshima Bay became significantly shallower, and it made tides higher.

 During the last stages of the eruption, emptying of the underlying magma chamber sank the centre of the Aira Caldera by about 60 cm.
 This showed that Sakurajima draws its magma from the same magma reservoir that fed the ancient caldera-forming eruption.
 The eruption partly inspired a 1914 movie, The Wrath of the Gods, centering on a family curse that ostensibly causes the eruption.